How to write a video production brief

 2. The brief and vision

 Describe the film(s) you want to make!
 What do they consist of?
 How will they look?
 What sort of feel do you want the films to have?
 What tone of voice are you aiming for, and do you want them to be filmed and edited in a particular style?
-What is your target audience?
+What is your target audience and what is your objective?

 If your project has a fixed budget, you should list it here.
 If you’re asking for quotes then your videographer will be able to provide one based in the information in the brief.